aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ## Operational Considerations
-Fully supporting FilterExpressions, will require a complete parsing of the FilterExpression, which is sensitive to any upgrades that the DynamoDB tems makes to the expression language.
+Fully supporting FilterExpressions, will require a complete parsing of the FilterExpression, which is sensitive to any updates that the DynamoDB team makes to the expression language.